chunhualiao/FAROS/README.md

 There are two folders storing useful information for performance investigation
 * results: this folder stores the performance measurements of the benchmark into .yaml files
-* reports: this folder stores compiler remarks of two versions and their differences in html format
+* reports: this folder stores compiler remarks of two versions and their differences in HTML format

-For example , results/results-srad.yaml may have the following content:
+For example, results/results-srad.yaml may have the following content:
 ```
 srad:
   omp: